-As well as nest monitoring, the reserve team and the North Norfolk Ringing Group set up an additional colour ringing project on Dersingham Bog for Woodlark, as well as standard ringing of Nightjar.
+As well as nest monitoring, the reserve team set up an additional colour ringing project on Dersingham Bog for Woodlark, as well as standard ringing of Nightjar.
 In 2015 Tree Pipit were added to the list of species studied in more depth.

 2014 also saw the beginning of a three year joint project with the British Trust for Ornithology and the NNRG looking at the foraging habitats of Nightjar by satellite tracking, which will allow a direct comparison with Thetford Forest to see the difference in the foraging habits across the two very different habitats.
 2016 will be the third and final year of the satellite tagging stage of the project and it is hoped a paper will be written on the findings.

 We believe the project has a bright future, with the aim of learning more about not only Stonechats but Woodlark, Tree Pipits and Nightjars.
 The hope is to continue the nest monitoring and colour ringing and build up a more comprehensive picture of how birds use the site, and feed this data into national datasets.
 The ongoing monitoring will also provide survey workers with valuable insights into the fieldwork skills necessary to find the nests of these challenging species.

 Also, a detailed analysis of the data will allow us to assess the success of the heathland breeding birds on Dersingham Bog and determine what management provisions we may need to provide to improve nesting success in the future.